Casting to Bluefins

 Most anglers would argue that there is no greater thrill in New England saltwater fishing than casting a lure into a school of surface-feeding bluefin tuna and watching one of them chase down your offering.
 And if you succeed in hooking the fish, well, that’s pretty fun, too—even if your back, arms and shoulders might feel otherwise.

-One man who has been on the forefront of this challenging, exciting and sometimes maddening form of fishing since its development in the 1990s is Captain Terry Nugent of Riptide Charters.
-Nugent is all about the run-and-gun style of chasing tuna, which takes him from Cape Cod Bay to the waters south of Block Island in his 33-foot Contender.
-In other words, he’s not shy about burning some fuel to locate fish, and the approach pays off.
+One man who has been on the forefront of this challenging, exciting and sometimes maddening form of fishing since its development in the 1990’s is Captain Terry Nugent of Riptide Charters.
+Nugent is all about the run-and-gun style of chasing tuna, which takes him from Cape Cod Bay to the waters south of Block Island.
+In other words, he’s not shy about burning some fuel to locate fish, and the approach usually pays off.

 At some 40 miles, that’s a long stretch of water to cover, but there are ways to narrow the search.
 For example, Nugent usually concentrates on a “ribbon of water” some one to five miles off the beach, using the 120-foot contour line as a rough guide.
 That line swings in closer to shore off the Golf Balls (the giant, dimpled radome towers off Truro) and Peaked Hill Bar, so the tuna often feed closer to shore in these spots.